Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/samples/Sample1_PublishEventsToTopic.md

 await client.SendEventsAsync(eventsList);
 ```

-It's also possible to use custom JSON serialization for an `EventGridEvent` by using the constructor that takes a `BinaryData` instance:

 ### Using `CloudEvent`
 The process for publishing events of the CloudEvent schema is very similar to that of Event Grid events.
 Once again, after creating the `EventGridPublisherClient` such that the custom topic is configured to accept events of the CloudEvent 1.0 schema, we can create events of the `CloudEvent` type.